Leumars-o/polling-system/README.md

 1. Vote for either Biden or Trump
 2. Each vote costs 10 STX
+3. Eaach address can only vote once
-3. Track individual vote counts for each candidate
+4. Track individual vote counts for each candidate
-4. Track total vote count
+5. Track total vote count
-5. Retrieve vote counts (restricted to contract owner)
+6. Retrieve vote counts (restricted to contract owner)

 ## Data Variables